iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/challenge-imodel-console.md

-# Challenge: Display all user labels associated with spatial elements in a confined space (cube).
+# Challenge: Display all user labels associated with spatial elements in a confined cube.

 ## Summary